iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_DOCKER.md

  https://www.docker.com/products/docker-desktop/

- Once we have `Docker desktop` installed and running, to begin this project, we must have Docker download an Image of Postgres and start running the Postgres container.
+ Once we have `Docker Desktop` installed and running, we must have Docker download an Image of Postgres and start running the Postgres container.

  Using your terminal (Powershell/Bash/ect...) and cd (changed directory) to where this project is located.
-To ensure you are in the correct directory, you can use the command
+To ensure you are in the correct directory, type this command into the terminal.

  `ls -al`